-- Have economic indicators (ENPV, ERR, Cost Effectiveness Ratio) been calculated considering correct categories of costs and benefits? - Is the project economically viable (i.e., ENPV>0, ERR>EOCK)? - Did sensitivity analysis consider major risk variables? - Is the proposed risks prevention and mitigation strategy adequate? - Is there an overall high probability of achieving the objective(s) of the project?
+- Is the methodology selected for economic evaluation appropriate for this category of projects? - Did the economic analysis consider all major externalities such as social, climate change, gender, etc.? - Have economic indicators (ENPV, ERR, Cost Effectiveness Ratio) been calculated considering correct categories of costs and benefits? - Is the project economically viable (i.e., ENPV>0, ERR>EOCK)? - Did sensitivity analysis consider major risk variables? - Is the proposed risks prevention and mitigation strategy adequate? - Is there an overall high probability of achieving the objective(s) of the project?

-6) BUDGET STATEMENT
+6. BUDGET STATEMENT

 The affordability of options should always be considered when appraising proposals.
 In addition to the analysis of socio-economic costs and benefits, the primary submission should include the following financial statements which are essential in order to plan for budget allocations over the full lifecycle of the intervention.
-All of these financial statements should be stated over the full useful life of the asset in current prices (i.e. nominal rand) using clearly specified rates of inflation to escalate costs.
+All of these financial statements should be stated over the full useful life of the asset in current prices (i.e., nominal rand) using clearly specified rates of inflation to escalate costs.

-- a) An expenditure statement.
+- An expenditure statement.
 This should detail all the payments that will be required to deliver the project/programme.
 The expenditure statement should cover all capital payments involved in the construction of the asset and financing charges associated with funding the proposal.
 It should detail the maintenance (annual and periodic upgrades required) and operating payments associated with running the asset over its useful life, including labour costs, machinery and equipment, utilities.
 These payments would include any costs that will be borne by any government or public institution, whether or not they are directly involved in planning or executing the proposal.
-In particular, expenditure implications for other spheres of government or public entities should be clearly specified. - b) A funding statement.
+In particular, expenditure implications for other spheres of government or public entities should be clearly specified. - A funding statement.
 This should show all the resources that will be mobilised to implement the proposal and support the operation of the asset over its full lifecycle.
 This might include resources redirected from within the department's baseline, additional resources transferred from the fiscus (such as grants), partners and external organisations providing the resources (and in some cases cash) required, and user charges or other forms of funding internal to the project itself.
-Any debt (including concessional loans) or equity obligations or leasing arrangements that the project sponsor intends to mobilise in favour of the project must be clearly disclosed in the funding statement, together with their terms and provisions. - c) A cash-flow statement.
+Any debt (including concessional loans) or equity obligations or leasing arrangements that the project sponsor intends to mobilise in favour of the project must be clearly disclosed in the funding statement, together with their terms and provisions. - A cash-flow statement.
 A comprehensive account of the annual inflows and outflows of cash associated with the proposal as a result of capital, operations and financing activities over the full lifecycle of the asset. - A contingent liability statement.
 Some proposals expose the government/fiscus to contingent liabilities that is commitments to future expenditure if certain events occur.
 Any guarantees, provisions or other obligations that could give rise to fiscal liabilities in the future as a result of some explicit contractual eventuality should be fully disclosed.
 The contingent liability statement should give details of all explicit liabilities that will accrue to government that includes external financing whether the external finance is in full or in part or as part of a blended financing arrangement.
 It should also describe what contingent liabilities might arise, a description of the possible consequences and the mitigation plan.